We're making a busy stretch of Harewood Road safer for all users and upgrading stormwater and water pipes.

 The Isaac Construction website(external link) has the latest information on detours and other traffic impacts.

-Traffic lights are being installed at the intersection of Harewood Road, Gardiners Road and Breens Road, as well as a signalised pedestrian crossing and a safe speed platform at Harewood School Te Kura o Tāwera, and other minor improvements nearby.
+Traffic lights have been installed at the intersection of Harewood Road, Gardiners Road and Breens Road, as well as a signalised pedestrian crossing and a safe speed platform at Harewood School Te Kura o Tāwera.
+We have also completed other minor improvements nearby:

 Stormwater and water supply pipes in the area are also being upgraded.
 This work includes: